mihle-matimba/algohive-main/docs/supabase_account_modes.md

 - **On sign in:** read `user.user_metadata.account_mode` (or the `account_modes` view) and/or the UI toggle to decide whether to hydrate from `profiles` or `demo_profiles` + `demo_accounts`.
 If metadata is absent, default to paper to keep new users safe.
 - **Switching modes in-app:** update auth metadata and fetch the matching table.
 Avoid mixing queries; paper flows read/write `demo_profiles`/`demo_accounts`, while live flows read/write `profiles`.
 - **Live verification:** block trading/transfer actions when `verification_status != 'verified'` and show the "Will Require Additional Verification" messaging on sign-up when `account_mode = 'live'`.

+## Front-end wiring (auth.html)
+- The auth page now upserts into `demo_profiles` immediately after sign-up/sign-in when **Paper** is selected.
+It pulls defaults from the user's auth `user_metadata` when present and falls back to safe placeholders (`Demo`/`User`, `balanced` risk appetite, `10000` balance, and empty strategies array) so the row always exists for paper users.
+- The auth metadata `account_type` is updated on every successful auth so subsequent sessions default to the last selected mode.
+- Live mode keeps the existing live profile gating.
+Paper mode skips live gating and simply redirects after ensuring the `demo_profiles` row exists (the `demo_accounts` trigger will populate metrics automatically).

 ## Safety checklist
 - Enforce foreign keys to `auth.users` on both tables and cascade deletes so demo data is dropped when the user is removed.